dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ![](assets/LUNABTC.png)
 <figcaption>LUNA's impressive performance vs BTC in 2021</figcaption>

 - <span class="lc">LUNA/BTC</span>: Holding LUNA (Terra's native token) has also been an absolutely spectacular investment as opposed to holding BTC or ETH.
 The Terra blockchain uses UST as its native token, a USD-pegged algorithmic stablecoin which is the main driver of growth of the ecosystem through a protocol called Anchor, which pays a consistent 20% on UST deposits.
-UST is backed by a basket of assets, in particular LUNA and a small portion of ETH and their staking rewards, however, the rewards backing UST *are not of 20%*.
-Instead, the rewards are provided by a reserve of UST provided by investors.
+UST is backed by a basket of assets, in particular LUNA and a small portion of ETH and their staking rewards, however, the rewards backing UST *are not of 20%*, instead, the rewards are provided by a reserve of UST provided by investors.
+Additionally, not all the UST is fully collateralized.
 The growth of the ecosystem is great, but it may be unsustainable.
-Articles like [this one](https://cryptobriefing.com/can-terras-ust-hold-its-peg-cryptos-top-algorithmic-stablecoin-unpacked/) from cryptobriefing.com go into more detail about potential risks and sustainability of the UST stablecoin.
-Is the growth of LUNA a feedback loop of UST --> LUNA purchases?
-Why is LUNA performing so well?
-When will investors take profits?
+This [twitter thread](https://nitter.net/AlgodTrading/status/1493900328655335424?s=20&t=fjlz5YVMUPlyZvKIaBPQEQ) by AlgodTrading and articles like [this one](https://cryptobriefing.com/can-terras-ust-hold-its-peg-cryptos-top-algorithmic-stablecoin-unpacked/) from cryptobriefing.com go into more detail about potential risks and sustainability of the UST stablecoin. so then why is LUNA performing so well?
+When will investors take profits? are these ponzinomics sustainable?
 No matter what, I still think LUNA's performance may continue for longer, but due to my personal risk tolerance, I don't usually get into projects whose sustainability I'm not 100% confident in.

 **Note:** I specifically analyzed the price action vs ETH and BTC of two NON-EVN chains, meaning these are not carbon-copies of the Ethereum blockchain or use the Ethereum Virtual Machine.
 That's because in my view, those chains are <span class="red">not innovative</span> and often use lies and deceptive statements around the argument that 'Ethereum is not fast enough' while they copy-paste Ethereum and change some parameters which would make the long-term growth of those chains completely unsustainable.

 #### Ethereum's coming upgrades and development

 ![](assets/EthereumUpgrades.jpeg)
-<figcaption>The upgrades as tweeted by Vitalik in the Beacon Chain's birthday<br><a class="imageSource" href="https://mobile.twitter.com/VitalikButerin/status/1466411377107558402" target="_blank">(source twitter thread)</a></figcaption>
+<figcaption>The upgrades as tweeted by Vitalik in the Beacon Chain's birthday<br><a class="imageSource" href="https://mobile.twitter.com/VitalikButerin/status/1466411377107558402">(source twitter thread)</a></figcaption>

 An important consideration to make before investing in any of these projects is that these chains were able to capture a lot of value from Ethereum almost exclusively because Ethereum was **expensive to use**, but with rollups already live and in full force geting many applications and developers on board, Ethereum has become **cheap to use** through such rollups.
 This makes the value proposition of Alt-L1s somewhat less attractive for users and developers.